armyhand/gelsight_mini_insertion/README.md

-These codes are implements of using the gelsight-mini sensor to perceive and manipulate objects, the author could 未来还会不断地完善。
+These codes are implements of using the gelsight-mini sensor to perceive and manipulate objects.
+In the future, the author could fill more corresponding codes about the visual-tactile based perception and manipulation tp this workflow.

 Before using these codes, the user need install the gelsight SDK and the [corresponding environment](https://github.com/gelsightinc/gsrobotics).